 Process of Approval for New Graduate Certificates

+Prior to submission of a new Graduate Certificate Proposal, a Concept Proposal form must be submitted through the College Dean to the Academic Program Advisory Council (APAC) for a 14-day posting.
+Once cleared through APAC the faculty sponsor may proceed with submission of the proposal through normal curriculum processing procedures.
 Proposals for new areas of study for graduate certificates are created and submitted by the academic unit that wishes to offer such a certificate.
 Proposals must be accompanied by endorsement from the department heads and deans of the colleges/schools in which the contributing course work is offered as well as from the academic unit or units whose students or majors could be impacted by the creation of the graduate certificate.
 The Graduate Council will consider all the proposals for new graduate certificates to assure proposal guidelines have been followed and that repetition and redundancy across areas of study for certificates are not evident.
-Those meeting the criteria set forth by the Graduate Council will then be recommended to the Provost for approval.
+Those meeting the criteria set forth by the Graduate Council will then be recommended for approval.

 Criteria for Approval